 Police Investigating ‘Disgusting’ Racist Abuse Following Euro Final

-The highly-anticipated football game saw the England men’s team go head-to-head with Italy in their first-ever final, and though for a while it seemed like it might actually come home, the team ultimately lost in a penalty shoot-out.
+The highly-anticipated football game saw the England men’s team go head-to-head with Italy in the final, and though for a while it seemed like it might actually come home, the team ultimately lost in a penalty shoot-out.

 The result led to disappointment for many, but while some opted to focus on praising England for their performance, police in London and elsewhere found dozens of people chose to react with disruptive and damaging behaviour.